 Europe’s unwillingness to invest in its own defense has a long history.
 President Eisenhower complained about it six decades ago in 1959.
 This continued underinvestment has steadily weakened the European militaries compared to other countries.

-- Charity of the Month: Cystic Fibrosis FoundationThe Gingrich Foundation is proud to honor the Cystic Fibrosis Foundation as its May Charity of the Month.
+- Charity of the Month: EastersealsThis June, the Gingrich Foundation is proud to designate Easterseals as its Charity of the Month for the organization’s important work in helping disabled Americans live meaningful and productive lives.